 There’s a lot of pressure that comes with these types of friendships.
 A big obligation to keep them alive.
 You invest so much in them, it would be a waste to let them go, so you never consider it an option.
 There’s also this expectation that they know you the best.
 So when you’re having issues you trust they will give you the right advice.
 So when I was told “you just need to be more positive”, I thought, maybe it’s me?
 Maybe, I’m the problem?
 That nothing is actually wrong while my brain was screamed, “YOU’RE NOT OKAY!!”.

 I had started to feel crazy.
 Like my version of reality didn’t line up with what I was being told.
 Reaching out to my other friend only exacerbated the problem.
 She continued to retaliate with a list of her own issues, as though I was blaming her for the way I felt and I was just being dramatic.
-Even worse, she tried to pass me off to one of our mutual friends to deal with.
 I really did convince myself that A. my feelings were stupid and B. I didn’t have a right to feel the way I was.
 My life on paper was fine, right!?
 So I put my life back on cruise control, pretending I didn’t feel what I was inside just to keep the peace with everyone around me.

 It wasn’t until I saw that episode of MAFS, and after some heavy reading, that I realised maybe the problem wasn’t my feelings – the problem was these friendships.

 Everyone deserves to be heard and their feelings validated.
 That’s the lesson I’ve learnt from all of this.
 Time spent doesn’t guarantee empathy in return.
 A healthy friendship should allow you space to feel sad and talk about it.
-Good friends won’t hijack the conversation with their own feelings like it’s a competition.
-They won’t tell you to get over yourself.
 If they truly care, they’ll listen and try to understand, despite what they’re going through.

 So where am I going with this?

 In the end, and especially as we grow, friendships can be toxic.
+We outgrow them.
 Just like relationships.
-They can be one-sided, self-serving and not worth your time.
+They can be unbalanced and no longer worth going the extra mile.
 It’s not that they’re bad people.
 Sometimes you grow apart.
 Sometimes they’re just too used to you being okay all the time.
 Maybe they can only handle you at your best.
 So if you feel this way (or like you’re going mad), let them go.
+Create some space.
 No matter how much history you share.
 That’s what I did.
 I stopped hanging around my unintentionally toxic friends.
 I made room for people that truly showed up the way I needed.
-New friends, in fact.
 Ones that stood by me and supported me through my whole journey, not just the silver-lined parts.

 So for now, I’m living with my life without cruise control, and it feels fucking good.